en-ver/jira2py/IMPROVEMENTS.md

 ## 7. Performance Improvements

 ### a.
-Connection Reuse
+Connection Reuse ✅ *(Completed)*

-The current implementation creates a new HTTP connection for each request.
-Consider using a session object to reuse connections.
+The current implementation now uses a session object to reuse HTTP connections across multiple requests.
+This is implemented by:

+1. Adding a `requests.Session` object in the `JiraBase` class initialization
+2. Modifying the `_request_jira` method to use the session instead of `requests.request`
+3. Adding proper resource management with a `close()` method and context manager support (`__enter__` and `__exit__`)
+4. Updating all example files to demonstrate proper usage patterns with context managers

+This improvement should provide better performance for applications making multiple requests to the Jira API by reusing connections.

 ### b.
-Rate Limiting
+Rate Limiting ✅ *(Completed)*

 Add support for handling rate limiting from the Jira API.
+The implementation includes:

+1. Automatic detection of HTTP 429 responses from Jira
+2. Respect for `Retry-After` and `Beta-Retry-After` headers
+3. Exponential backoff with jitter to prevent thundering herd
+4. Configurable retry parameters (max retries, initial delay, max delay)
+5. Proper error handling when max retries are exceeded

+The rate limiting support is built into the `JiraBase` class and is automatically available to all subclasses.

 ## 8. Configuration Improvements